0xmic/ERC-777-and-1363/README.md

 - _It takes advantage of ERC-1820 to find out whether and where to notify contracts and regular addresses when they receive tokens as well as to allow compatibility with already-deployed contracts._

 2. **Hooks**: It introduced hooks, which are essentially functions that are called during transfer and receipt of tokens.
 This provides a mechanism to execute custom logic during token transactions.
 - _Hooks allow streamlining of the sending process and offer a single way to send tokens to any recipient.
-Thanks to the `tokensReceived hook`, contracts are able to react and prevent locking tokens upon reception._
+Thanks to the `tokensReceived hook`, contracts are able to react and prevent loc```king tokens upon reception._

 3. **Simplified Transaction Process**: Unlike ERC20, where you'd have to call `approve()` and then `transferFrom()` for third-party transactions, ERC777 combines these into a single transaction.